|Artillery preserved in Portugal

 Various heavy bronze mortars in the courtyard.

-Courtyard SBML gun and Mortar collection of shields, crests and Royal cyphers.
+Bronze Smoothbore Muzzleloading Gun and Mortar collection of shields, crests and Royal cyphers in the inner courtyard.

 Fort do Bom Sucesso, Museu do Combatente